Skip to content

 The academic year for which financial aid is requested (or received).
 The award year runs from July 1 to June 30.

-The person who receives the loan.
+The person who received the loan.

 The total cost of attending a college or university for one academic year and listed on the award letter.